lzulauf/qiemem_stages/stages/README.md

 Known issues
 ------------

-- **Having too many clocked LFOs can create tracking problems.** This firmware is somewhat more computationally intensive than the stock.
+- **Having too many audio-rate clocked LFOs result in clicks and pops.** This firmware is somewhat more computationally intensive than the stock.
 As a result, clocked LFOs (which are particularly computationally intensively) can have difficulty tracking if there are too many.
 Currently, five clocked LFOs can be comfortably run simultaneously.
 Adding a sixth will give you some... interesting results.

 See https://github.com/qiemem/eurorack/issues for full list of issues.